blockchain-unitn/backend-utm/README.md

 3. **Configure environment variables**:
     Copy `.env.orig` to `.env` and update the values as needed for your environment.

+Make sure skyledger-backend is working properly on the 'ENDPOINT_URL.

 4. **Start the service**:
     ```bash